streamlit/streamlit/docs/getting_started.md

 ### Draw bar charts, line charts, and maps

-Streamlit supports sereral popular data charting libraries that allow you to add different types of charts and data representations to your reports, like Matplotlib, Altair, Deck.Gl, and more.
+Streamlit supports several popular data charting libraries that allow you to add different types of charts and data representations to your reports, like Matplotlib, Altair, Deck.Gl, and more.
 In this section, you'll add a bar chart, line chart, and a map to your report.
-If you'd like to see a full list of supported charts and libraries, see [API reference](https://streamlit.io/secret/docs/api/charts.html).
+If you'd like to see a full list of supported charts and libraries, see [API reference](api.html#display-charts).

-The [`streamlit.bar_chart()`](https://streamlit.io/secret/docs/api/charts.html#streamlit.bar_chart) allows you to add bar charts to your report.
+The [`streamlit.bar_chart()`](api.html#streamlit.bar_chart) allows you to add bar charts to your report.
 This example uses a Pandas data frame with three columns as the data source.

 ```Python
 chart_data = pandas.DataFrame(